4W4I5/Semester-6-Notes/AI/Finals Prep/Finals Prep Notes.md

 		- Select Random move
 			- If move improves heuristic, do it
 			- Else, chose a bad move based on probability
+		- 'Cool' the temp value, reduce it slowly via some factor between 0 to 1
 	- Probability function
 		- p = e<sup>(E<sub>2</sub> - E<sub>1</sub>)/kT</sup>
 	- For questions that were given in Sessional 2, just plug the function values into E2 and E1 and use the formula accordingly